curi0sity-sys/mattijs.id/README.md

       <li>Font family and sizes need to be in a configuration file or somewhere adjustable, same with the colours used</li>
       <li>Docker-slim used on the container images to optimize it</li>
       <li>A dockerized backup script that'll backup all of this to an rsync account.
 This docker image will live in this repo too</li>
       <li>The VPS or hosting solution this'll live on has a completely hardened AlmaLinux setup as base OS.
-So, IDS/IPS, Lynis runs daily, automatically pentested daily</li>
+We don't need managed hosting for another 2 years</li>
     </ul>
   </li>
   <li>